William2399/cse15l-lab-reports/index.md

         dagger motifs.
 Songket was originally reserved for royalty, but is
       </pre>

 3. -l: Rather than print the lines that contain the match of the pattern, provide the names of the files that have the match instead.
-This is a helpful option to use if you wish to only know the files that have the pattern you want to find.
+This is a helpful option to use if you wish to only know the files that have the pattern you want to find. **Source: I found out about this command from the man command in the terminal**

     * <pre>
       grep -l "potato" written_2/travel_guides/berlitz1/*